d3faulter/sentiment-crypto-trading-bot/README.md

 # sentiment-crypto-trading-bot [not finished]

-Script for serverless Azure Functions script using API's to: Perform AI sentiment analysis of news headlines, rating the potential up- and downside and performing SPOT trades based on current portfolio.
+Script for serverless Azure Functions script using API's to: Perform AI analysis of news headlines, rating the sentiment and performing SPOT trades based on current portfolio, sentiment- and technical analaysis rating.

 Currently using timed trigger.